 To create a better pedestrian environment for the Pokfulam area through the development of Pokfield Campus, a covered footbridge has been proposed by HKU to link the Phase 1 academic complex of Pokfield Campus with the Centennial Campus and the Main Campus.
 This will enable a more convenient, safe and comfortable walking path for the students and staff of HKU and the community.

 To further enhance the connectivity to the neighbourhood, a new landscaped connection linking Pokfield Campus with Kennedy Town with escalators and elevators would be explored, subject to technical feasibility and liaison with relevant government departments.
-Upon the completion of the new facilities, pedestrians would be able to enjoy a more walkable route without the need of passing through slopes and narrow paths.
+These proposals aim at improving the walking experience and improving connections within the district.

 Enhanced streetscape through landscaping